David Paul Hammer

 David Paul Hammer (October 9, 1958 – June 7, 2019) was an American federal prisoner serving life without possibility of parole.
-He was sentenced to death on November 4, 1998 for the murder of his cell mate, Andrew Marti.
-He was also a writer and anti-death penalty advocate who achieved media fame for his 2004 autobiography The Final Escape, Secrets Worth Dying For (his 2004 first book about Timothy McVeigh), and 2010's Deadly Secrets: Timothy McVeigh and the Oklahoma City Bombing, based on information from when McVeigh was a then-fellow death row inmate.
-Hammer was also known for his appeals against his 1998 federal death sentence and against the death penalty itself.
+He was sentenced to death on November 4, 1998, for the murder of his cellmate, Andrew Marti.
 Hammer's federal conviction was vacated in 2005 for the government's Brady violation (failure to disclose exculpatory or mitigating information it had).
 After 16 years in isolation on federal death row isolation at Terre Haute prison in Indiana, in 2014 the court resentenced him to life without parole.
 He was serving his sentence at the ADX Florence, Colorado until his death at Terre Haute in 2019.